 When the fire raged in the night of November 1992, it was not foreseeable that one of the largest operations of Vienna’s fire department after World War II would take place.
 One could not imagine the extend of the destruction.

 Since the building material was so easy flammable the fire was able to spread almost unstoppable.
 Falling chandeliers and ceiling parts made the work of the firefighters more difficult.
 Also, the strong west wind that drove embers put the National Library, the Treasury and the Spanish Riding school in acute danger.
 Over 200 policemen and women formed a human chain to save more than 10,000 valuable books from the National Library.

-The fire destroyed completely the Great Redoutensaal and its roof and the Small ballroom was partially damaged.
-After long discussions, the monumental restoration began and currently the Redouten ballrooms are used as a press centre for the government and also for theatre and opera performances as well as ball events.
+The fire destroyed completely the Great Redoutensaal.
+Its roof and the small ballroom was partially damaged.
+After long discussions, the monumental restoration began and currently the Redouten ballrooms are in use as a press centre for the government and also for theatre and opera performances.
 (JE)